Dasharo/docs/docs/unified-test-documentation/dasharo-security/20L-early-boot-dma-protection.md

 1. Power on the DUT.
 1. While booting, press the `SETUP_MENU_KEY` to enter Setup Menu.
+1. Enter the `Dasharo System Features` menu using the arrow keys and Enter.
-1. Enter the `Secure Boot Configuration` submenu.
+1. Enter the `Dasharo Security Options` submenu.
 1. Verify that the `Enable early DMA protection` field is checked - if not, use `Spacebar` to change option settings.
 1. Save the changes using `F10`, and exit from the menu using `Esc`.